Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

-\textit{FM LC CDWs} - The fully polarized FM phase at sufficiently large $U$ is a half-metal, with the spin-majority ($\uparrow$) bands pushed completely below the Fermi level.
-Remarkably, the Fermi level exactly passes through the vH points of the spin-minority ($\downarrow$) bands, as shown by the FM band dispersion at $U=6$ displayed in Fig. \ref{fig1}e.
-Therefore, the fully polarized $t$-$U$-$V_1$-$V_2$ model at a fixed large $U$ and filling $n=17/24$ provides effectively a spinless counterpart of the spinfull $t$-$V_1$-$V_2$ model at vH filling studied in Ref. \cite{Dong-PRB23}.
+\textit{FM LC CDWs} - The fully polarized FM ($f$FM) phase at sufficiently large $U$ is a half-metal, with the spin-majority ($\uparrow$) bands pushed completely below the Fermi level.
+Remarkably, the Fermi level exactly passes through the vH points of the spin-minority ($\downarrow$) bands, as shown by the band dispersion at $U=6$ displayed in Fig. \ref{fig1}e.
+Therefore, the fully polarized $t$-$U$-$V_1$-$V_2$ model at a fixed large $U$ and filling $n=17/24$ provides effectively a spinless counterpart of the spinful $t$-$V_1$-$V_2$ model at vH filling studied in Ref. \cite{Dong-PRB23}.
 Fig. \ref{fig2}a presents the mean-field phase diagram at fixed $U=6$ in the plane spanned by $V_1$ and $V_2$.
-Indeed, nn $V_1$ and nnn $V_2$ drives, respectively, real and complex bond-ordered CDW, coexisting with the fully polarized FM induced by the large onsite $U$.
+Indeed, nn $V_1$ and nnn $V_2$ drives, respectively, real and complex $2a_0 \times 2a_0$ bond-ordered CDW coexisting with $f$FM induced by the large onsite $U$.

 The ground state at $V=(1.5, 1)$ is schematized in Fig. \ref{fig2}b.
 The electron densities on the two inequivalent sites, $A$ and $B$, are 1.404 and 1.430, and both of them are fully spin polarized.
 Consequently, the spin-majority ($\uparrow$) electrons are completely localized on lattice sites, with $\chiup^\uparrow_{ij}=0$ on all bonds.
-The nn bonds for spin-minority ($\downarrow$) electrons are real and $\chiup^\downarrow$ = (0.264, 0.268, 0.172), with the stronger bonds forms the inverse Star-of-David (ISD) pattern displayed in Fig. \ref{fig2}b.
-This coexistent state of fully polarized FM and real bond-ordered CDW is thus referred to as FM+ISD from now on.
-Fig. \ref{fig2}c plots the corresponding band dispersion along the high-symmetry path in the reduced Brillouin zone (BZ), where the vH points of spin-down bands near the Fermi level are fully gapped by the $2a_0\times 2a_0$ CDW.
+The nn bonds for spin-minority ($\downarrow$) electrons are real and $\chiup^\downarrow$ = (0.264, 0.268, 0.172), with the stronger nn bonds form the inverse Star-of-David (ISD) pattern displayed in Fig. \ref{fig2}b.
+This coexistent state of $f$FM and real bond-ordered CDW is thus referred to as $f$FM+ISD from now on.
+Fig. \ref{fig2}c plots the corresponding band dispersion, where the vH points of spin-down bands near the Fermi level are fully gapped by the $2a_0\times 2a_0$ CDW.